Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Results

 \subsubsection{Strain-rate--aligning nematics: wall-mediated unbinding}

 We now turn to the aligning regime.
 Introducing a nonzero flow–alignment parameter qualitatively reorganizes the director field and, as described below, changes the fate of defect pairs.
 For $\lambda\neq 0$, the dynamics depart from BKT.
-The defining feature is the spontaneous formation of bend--splay walls at finite fluctuations, prior to defect nucleation [Fig.~\ref{Fig1:unbinding_schematic}(i)].
-These extended orientational distortions partition the system into domains and dramatically lower the barrier for defect creation ($T^*_{\text{dc}}\approx 0.004$).
+The defining feature is the spontaneous formation of bend--splay walls at \done{non-zero temperatures $T^*$} [Fig.~\ref{Fig1:unbinding_schematic}(i)].
+These extended orientational distortions partition the system into domains and dramatically lower the \done{threshold} for defect creation ($T^*_{\text{dc}}\approx 0.004$).
 Once defects appear, they do not form stable bound pairs: In both forward and backward protocols, defects are unbound whenever present [Fig.~\ref{Fig1:unbinding_schematic}(j--l)].